 Pain is a natural response that your body has to an outside stressor.
-You will experience pain after your joint replacement.
+You will experience pain after your spine surgery.
 Our goal while you are here is to control your pain, but eliminating your pain is not realistic.
 We will teach you how to control your pain, keeping it at a tolerable level.
 There are several methods we use to assist in your control of your pain: medicine, ice/heat, position change, distraction, exercise, etc.

-Remember that the pain you have before surgery and the pain you have after surgery are two different types of pain.
+Remember that the pain you experienced before surgery and the pain you experience after surgery are two different types of pain.
 After surgery, you will experience pain from being operated on.
-You will also experience pain in different places than before.
-This is because you are now using parts of your body that you have not used in many years (because you have been compensating by walking a different way to avoid the pain you previously had in that joint).
+You may also experience pain in different places than you did before.